 Boosts physical health

 Aside from all of its mental benefits, mindfulness meditation has tremendous benefits to us physically.
 It can help people ailing from chronic pain, improve sleep patterns, lower blood pressure, and treat heart conditions.
 Mindfulness also reduces cortisol levels (stress hormone).
 If you also exercise, mindfulness can help you sustain energy and improve performance.
 Studies further show that meditation can aid athletes in recovering from injuries at a faster pace.
+We also got a great collection of stress relief quotes.

 Improves immune response